 Other less pricey items on the island are pineapples.
 In Maui, they were $.99 each.
 Here on the Big Island, they are $.69 a pound averaging at about $3.69 each.
 Other than those two items, the Hawaiian islands offer few bargains.

 |The ocean spray.|

 They’re all taking off for the day, leaving us to prepare tonight’s meal, and if we’re lucky spend a few hours outside by the pool, lounging for the first time in days.
 The kids are worried about leaving us behind but we’re content to stay behind after many days of riding in the car in these past weeks and more upcoming when everyone is here.

 Once the others arrive, most likely we’ll all be gone most days exploring together as a family; visiting the tide pools, the community pool, and the beauty of this gorgeous island.

 Tomorrow, is Tom’s birthday and the plan is to head to Volcanoes National Park to see the source of the lava, Mount Kilauea and it amazing surroundings and then out to dinner for his party at the Hilo Burger Joint.

 Typing right now is cumbersome and challenging especially when it requires that I use the laptop’s mouse pad and also the external keyboard.
 Where to place the keyboard present an issue in itself.
-Oh well, the digital and electronic issues will always be a apart of our lives.
+Oh well, the digital and electronic issues will always be a part of our lives.

 |Hawaii Snake Plant.|